claar/docs/templates.md

 <a name="blade-templating"></a>
 ## Blade Templating

 Blade is a simple, yet powerful templating engine provided with Laravel.
-Unlike controller layouts, Blade is driven by _template inheritance_ and _sections_.
+Blade is driven by _template inheritance_ and _sections_.
 All Blade templates should use the `.blade.php` extension.

 #### Defining A Blade Layout